mashunterbd/Nethunter_kernel_Gauguinpro/README.md

 🖇️ https://play.google.com/store/apps/details?id=com.joeykrim.rootcheck

-Once this is done, if you want to do wifi testing from your phone / use wifi adapter / bluetooth adapter / HID Device / Rucky / rubber ducky / USB HUMAN INTERFACE DEVICE / then flash the wifi framework zip using magic
+Once this is done, if you want to do wifi testing from your phone / use wifi adapter / bluetooth adapter / HID Device / Rucky / rubber ducky / USB HUMAN INTERFACE DEVICE / then flash the wifi framework zip using magisk

  Flashing this framework zip is mandatory for doing all kinds of hardware related testing through your mobile.